DrStS/Camera/README.md

 Lidar TTC
 <img src="images/detDesLidar.png" width="1280"  />

-Therefore, SHITOMASI/SIFT and AKAZE/SIFT are a good choices for the problem.
+Therefore, SHITOMASI/SIFT and AKAZE/SIFT are good choices for the problem.